hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/README.txt

    mechanism.
 Note that there are still two critical waiting time requirements (steps 2 and 6) that must be followed carefully.

-   1. Optional: lower the TTLs of the zone's DS record (if possible) and the SOA's negative TTL (MINIMUM) [RFC1035].
+   1. Optional: lower the TTLs of the zone's DS record (if possible), and the TTL of the DNSKEY RRset.

    2. Remove all DS records from the parent zone.